Efficient parallel solver for rarefied gas flow using GSIS: Numerical results

 The first row in Figure~\ref{fig:Apollo_Ma5_Kn00012_ErrorEvolution} compares our results of the windward side density, flow velocity and total temperature along the symmetry axis with those solved by AUGKWP \cite{wei2023} when $\text{Kn}=0.0012$.
 The good agreement between the two methods proofs the accuracy of GSIS.
 It should be noted that the Knudsen number in Ref.~\cite{wei2023} is 0.001 due to a different definition.
 Therefore, we show the distributions of dimensionless density, local Mach number, translational and rotational temperatures calculated by the GSIS solver in Figs.~\ref{fig:gsis_Ma5_Kn01_macro} and~\ref{fig:gsis_Ma5_Kn00012_macro}, when $\text{Kn}=1$ and $0.0012$, respectively.
 As the Knudsen number increases, the shock thickness at the windward region increases significantly; meanwhile, the thermal non-equilibrium grows stronger and a distinguishable difference between the translational and rotational temperatures is observed.

 Table~\ref{tab:Apollo_gsis_Effency} summarizes the computational costs at different Knudsen numbers, and also a comparison with that of AUGKWP~\cite{wei2023} simulation when $\text{Kn}=0.0012$.
 It is seen that the GSIS is efficient across the different degrees of rarefaction, with a converged solution found within dozens of iterations.
-Particularly, it shows a significant advantage in the near-continuous flow regime, which outperforms the AUGKWP solver by 5 times, in terms of the total CPU hours.
-By the way, the original UGKWP method, needs 1405 total CPU hours.
+Particularly, it shows a significant advantage in the near-continuous flow regime, which outperforms the AUGKWP solver by 26 times, in terms of the total CPU hours.